 Approval of this offer is contingent upon the production of documentation of identification and eligibility for employment as required by the Immigration Reform and Control Act of 1986.

 We are pleased by the prospect of having you join our faculty and hope you will accept this offer.
-Please indicate your acceptance in writing at your earliest convenience, but no later than (7 calendar days from the date of the letter).
+Please indicate your acceptance in writing at your earliest convenience, but no later than 7 calendar days from the date of the letter.
 We would appreciate receiving your response by fax (405-744-xxxx) or scanned attachment to an e-mail (xxxxxxx@okstate.edu) followed by the original letter of acceptance through regular mail.

 Sincerely yours,